AI put “synthetic quotes” in his book. But this author wants to keep using it.

 The publishing industry is at an inflection point.
 Over the next 12-18 months, expect to see standardized AI disclosure labels on book covers, mandatory AI auditing tools in editorial workflows, and potentially legal challenges around defamation if synthetic quotes damage reputations.
 The author's decision to continue using AI — while controversial — may actually push the conversation in a productive direction: toward transparent, accountable AI use rather than outright bans that are unlikely to stick.
 The question isn't whether AI will remain in the writing process.
 It's whether the industry can build guardrails fast enough to protect the one thing publishing runs on — credibility.

 What is AI put “synthetic quotes” in his book.
-But this author wants to keep using it. and why does it matter?
+But this author wants to keep using it.?

 💬